jipeekiyaay/Growjv/README.md

-# portfolio
+# growjv
-school and individual projects showcase
+school and individual projects showcase in Java